blues

 2. feelings of melancholy, sadness, or depression.

-I realized the limits of my music knowledge during a piano session with a Jazz mentor despite studying classical music for the last 20 years.
-If you were to compress his insight into a metaphorical 100 page cook book, this inaugural lesson started on page 70-something.
+I realized the limits of my music knowledge during a session with a Jazz mentor despite studying piano for the last 20 years.
+If you were to compress his musical acumen into a metaphorical 100-page cookbook, this inaugural lesson started on page 85.

 I spent the majority of my life learning the rules, techniques, and precision to 'color' in the musical lines by invoking a composer's style from 300+ years ago.
-However, the complexity of what was shared in that one hour lesson (whether he cared to realize or not) was how to bend the rules at every corner and break them every chance he could.
+However, the complexity of what was shared in that one hour lesson - whether he cared to realize or not - was how to bend the rules at every corner and break them like it's truly nobody's business.
+I'm sure he would laugh at how silly that sounds.

-I walked away from the lesson with more questions than answers and would spend the next three years deciphering a five chord progression that he had me scribble down on a flashcard.
-At the end of the lesson, I sheepishly asked the existential question: "So, what is Jazz?" and his answer went something like this after a heavy sigh:
+I walked away from the lesson with more questions than answers and would spend the next three years deciphering a five-chord progression that he had me scribble down on a post-it note.
+At the end of the lesson, I sheepishly asked the existential question: "So, what is Jazz?".
+After a heavy sigh, he replied:

 "Well, if you want to understand Jazz, you have to feel the Blues".

-I was unsatisfied with this cryptic answer at first, but now it almost always makes my well up with tears when saying this out loud.
+I was unsatisfied with this nebulous answer at first, but now it almost always makes my eyes well up with tears thinking back to how he said it.
+Jazz sounded like a bunch of noise to me while growing up, but the Blues is a clear signal that cuts through everything.

 ~mdc